-Scenario One – You live paycheck-to-paycheck, always worried about how you are going to pay the next month’s bills.
+Scenario One – You live paycheck-to-paycheck, always worried about how you are going to pay the next month’s bills, frustrated.

-Scenario Two – You have a savings cushion in the bank and you live your life, looking for opportunities to help others and bless your family.
+Scenario Two – You have a savings cushion in the bank and you live life looking for opportunities to help others.

 Which scenario sounds better?
 Personally, I prefer Scenario Two.

 I had to break the cycle of credit addiction.